5 Keys to Background Photography for Beautiful 3D Photo-montages

 In Melbourne, there are photographers with extendable booms on their vehicles or “cherry-pickers” to raise the photographer to a higher elevation for the shoot.

-The 3D Montage below is an example of semi-aerial photo-montage:
+The 3D Montage below is an example of a semi-aerial photo-montage:

 Full Aerial Photography